Corruption in Lebanon

-Extent
+History

-Transparency International's 2021 Corruption Perceptions Index (CPI) scored Lebanon at 24 on a scale of 0 to 100, where a score of 0 signals a perception of a very corrupt public sector and 100, a very honest one.
-When the 180 countries of the 2021 CPI were ranked by score with the highest-scoring countries at the top of the list, Lebanon ranked 149th, among the lowest-scoring countries of the Index.
+Transparency International's 2024 Corruption Perceptions Index, which scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), gave Lebanon a score of 22, its lowest score ever.
+When ranked by score, Lebanon ranked 154th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the average score among Middle Eastern and North African countries was 39.
+The best score among Middle Eastern and North African countries was 68 and the worst score was 12).
+For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).

 According to Charles Adwan, Director of the Lebanese Transparency Association, "the extension of wartime elites into the post-war political system, a common feature in post-conflict countries, resulted in a system which removed all checks and balances and facilitated the diversion of state resources for private financial and political gain".
-Government officials reportedly often award contracts to friends and family leading to many of the country's problems like daily power cuts.
-Many working class Lebanese citizens rely on economic assistance from their party which stops them from speaking up against the system or bring them to justice, despite widespread opposition.
-Lebanon's government works within the framework of confessionalism, with parliamentary seats and others government positions allocated by religious confession.
-Many members of government have been in power since the Lebanese Civil War, with a simple shuffling of positions every election cycle.
+Government officials reportedly often award contracts to friends and family, leading to many of the country's problems, like daily power cuts.
+Many working-class Lebanese citizens rely on economic assistance from their party, which stops them from speaking up against the system or bringing them to justice, despite widespread opposition.
+Lebanon's government works within the framework of confessionalism, with parliamentary seats and other government positions allocated by religious confession.
+Many members of government have been in power since the Lebanese Civil War, with mere shuffling of positions every election cycle.
 Many blame this system for the country's continued corruption.

-Corruption happens on every level of society and is not strictly limited to high level officials.
-As in many neighboring countries, using personal family and party connections to get favors like skipping a long queue, getting into a selective institution, or finding a job; known locally as wasta; is common practice and has become the social norm.
-Although many believe that using wasta is understandable for each individual case as institutions are often inefficient without it, it is also agreed upon that the social phenomenon deepens economic inequality.
+Corruption happens on every level of society and is not strictly limited to high-level officials.
+As in many neighboring countries, using what is locally known as wasta or personal family and party connections to get favors like skipping a long queue, getting into a selective institution, or finding a job is common practice and has become the social norm.
+Although many believe that using wasta is understandable for each individual case, as institutions are often inefficient without it, it is also agreed upon that the social phenomenon deepens economic inequality.